 - Would + infinitive used to make hypothetical predictions.
 (1)

-1) PW : Students roleplay five situations, drawing on their previous knowledge of the language to do so.
+1) PW : Students roleplay five situations (see the materials below), drawing on their previous knowledge of the language to do so.

 2) Full class follow up : the Teacher asks various pairs to enact the situations in front of the class.
 What they say is written up on the board, grammatical and lexical corrections are made if necessary but no attention is paid to intonation or discourse structure.